gorylpe/hackyeah-flood-rescue/README.md

 - trying to protect our resources is only a form of damage control and ends up as a net loss,
 - even no mistakes on our part can lead to catastrophic results.

+## Controls
+  Space: Pause
+  D: Shows coordinates on the map
+  ALT: Shows level of tiles

 ## Technologies
 C++ & [SFML](https://www.sfml-dev.org/)